-Besides assessing the Full proposals, remote experts will produce questions in view of clarifying aspects of the proposal.
+Besides assessing the full proposals, remote experts will produce questions in view of clarifying aspects of the proposal.
 These questions will be gathered by BELSPO, made anonymous, and transmitted to the applicants.

-The individual evaluations are neither communicated to the Advisory Committees of the programme, nor to the applicants.
+The individual evaluations are neither communicated to the members of the panel, the Advisory Committees of the programme, nor to the applicants.

-2.2.3.
+2.2.2.
 FULL PROPOSAL EVALUATION: 'REBUTTAL'

-Applicants will provide written answers for the questions posed by the 4 individual remote evaluators, which will be joined to their individual evaluations, and transmitted to the panel members.
+Applicants will provide written answers for the questions posed by the individual evaluators, which will be joined to their individual evaluations, and transmitted to the panel.

-2.2.4.
-FULL PROPOSAL EVALUATION: PREPARATION OF THE PANEL MEETING in preparation of the panel meeting, BELSPO will:
+2.2.3.
+FULL PROPOSAL EVALUATION: PREPARATION OF THE PANEL MEETING